Non-ferrous metals are those metals that do not contain iron as a principle ingredient (they can contain a small percentage.)

 The sparks given off are large, brilliant white, and of medium length.

-Uses.
-Tungsten is used in making light bulb filaments, phonograph needles, and as an alloying agent in production of high-speed steel, armorplate, and projectiles.
-It is also used as an alloying agent in nonconsumable welding electrodes, armor plate, die and tool steels, and hard metal carbide cutting tools.
+It is also used as an alloying agent in non-consumable welding electrodes, armor plate, die and tool steels, and hard metal carbide cutting tools.

-(g) Spark test.
-Tungsten produces a very small volume of short, straight, orange streaks in a spark test.
+Spark test: Tungsten produces a very small volume of short, straight, orange streaks in a spark test.

 - Galvanizing metal is the largest use of zinc and is done by dipping the part in molten zinc or by electroplating it.
 Examples of items made in this way are galvanized pipe, tubing, sheet metal, wire, nails, and bolts.
 Zinc is also used as an alloying element in producing alloys such as brass and bronze.
 Those alloys that are made up primarily of zinc itself.